NicolasWent/Epituto/scripts/README.md

 # Description of folder "script"

-This folder is created in order for you to put your scripts of automatisation here.
+This folder is created in order for you to put the scripts required for your tutorials here.

 In your tutorial you can put this : [CURL: "name of the script from this folder"].